 - Francis Tyers, UiT Norgga árktalaš universitehta, Norway

-- INTERSPEECH 2017 Special session on Digital Revolution for Under-resourced Languages (DigRev-URL)
+- INTERSPEECH 2017 Special session on Digital Revolution for Under-resourced Languages (DigRev-URL), download the presentation.

 Spoken Language Technologies for Under-resourced Languages (LSTU) workshops